jaysinghr/jaysinghr/README.md

 📍  **Location:** Hyderabad, India

 **Achievements/Tasks:**
-- ⏳ Decreased data annotation time by approximately 50% by introducing a tool for annotating data for NLP/NLU tasks.
+- ⏳ Decreased data annotation time by approximately 50% by introducing a tool for annotating data for NLP/NLU tasks, specially for Named Entity Recognition tasks.
 - 🎯 Acquired a customer by building a Proof of Concept (PoC) for Anomaly Detection from images using a deep learning model with 92% accuracy.
+- 🚀 Built vehicle detector and tracker using YOLO for Automated Parking Allocation System.

 ---
 ## 📚 Education 💡